Weaving a flax fantail

 weaving a flax fantail step 41

 Weave the body as outlined in the instructions above.
-As you pull the weaving together, make sure that the white ends of the strips are coming out of the body just at the start of the white part of the strip.
+As you pull the weaving together, make sure that the lighter ends of the strips are coming out of the body just at the start of the lighter part of the strip.
 Complete the fantail to the point where one set of strips each side has been threaded through a split, and the fantail is ready for the head and wings to be made.

 weaving a flax fantail step 42

 The head and wings are made slightly differently from the instructions above.
-To make the first wing, take the pointed strip that hasn’t been threaded through a split, and separate the netted part of this strip from the un-netted part.
+To make the first wing, take the pointed strip that hasn’t been threaded through a split, and separate the netted part of this strip from the fresh part.
 You will make the wing using only the netted part.
 Twist it to the front of the body as shown in the photo.

 weaving a flax fantail step 43